 From shock to denial to empowerment, the wonderfully talented actors of “Unstable Connection” turn into activists.
 They leave us feeling liberated, better armed to make sorely needed changes.
 We feel like joining their party, today.

-“Unstable Connection” by U.C., Berkeley Theater, Dance, & Performance Studies (TDPS), directed by Margo Hall—Streaming CAL, Berkeley —to Sunday November 15, 2020.
+“Unstable Connection” by U.C., Berkeley: Theater, Dance, & Performance Studies (TDPS), directed by Margo Hall—Streaming to Friday, December 18, 2020, at: CAL, Berkeley

 Cast: Shandria Blackmon, Geovany Calderon, Daniela Cervantes, Alexa Briana Crismon, Joseph Gonzalez, Crystal Haryonto, Micheal Peck, and Anna Marie Sharpe.